A young boy with autism is lying on the floor, deeply engaged in building with colorful Legos.

 Routine and Flexibility:

-Some individuals with autism also display strengths, such as visual memory, musical or artistic talents, and aptitudes in math or science.
+Some autistic individuals have strengths in visual memory, music, art, math, or science.
 Their experiences and needs vary; some individuals require substantial support, while others lead independent lives.

 Key Symptoms of Autism Spectrum Disorder